hooksw/konify/README.md

 }
 ```

-since Konify only invoke there functions once, we cannot simply use kotlin control flow keywords, but we can use `If` and `Else` function inside `Switch` block:
+since Konify only invoke these functions once, we cannot simply use kotlin control flow keywords, but we can use `If` and `Else` function inside `Switch` block:

 ```kotlin
 Switch {
   If(stateA) {